OpenEvalProject/evals/manuscripts/elife-42528/v2/manuscript.md

 ## Abstract

-10.7554/eLife.42528.001 Developing neurons of the peripheral nervous system reach their targets via cues that support directional growth, a process known as axon guidance.
+Developing neurons of the peripheral nervous system reach their targets via cues that support directional growth, a process known as axon guidance.
 In investigating how sympathetic axons reach the heart in mice, we discovered that a combination of guidance cues are employed in sequence to refine axon outgrowth, a process we term second-order guidance.
 Specifically, endothelin-1 induces sympathetic neurons expressing the receptor Ednra to project to the vena cavae leading to the heart.
 Endothelin signaling in turn induces expression of the repulsive receptor Plexin-A4, via induction of the transcription factor MEF2C.
 In the absence of endothelin or plexin signaling, sympathetic neurons misproject to incorrect competing vascular trajectories (the dorsal aorta and intercostal arteries).
-The same anatomical and physiological consequences occur in Ednra +/- ; Plxna4 +/- double heterozygotes, genetically confirming functional interaction.
+The same anatomical and physiological consequences occur in Ednra+/-; Plxna4+/- double heterozygotes, genetically confirming functional interaction.
 Second-order axon guidance therefore multiplexes a smaller number of guidance cues in sequential fashion, allowing precise refinement of axon trajectories.

 ## Introduction